yihui/yihui.org/content/tinytex/faq.md

     export PATH="$HOME/bin:$PATH"
     ```

-    If `tinytex:::is_tinytex()` is still `FALSE` after you restart R/RStudio, I don't have other ideas, and you will have to install TinyTeX using the method in FAQ 7.
+    If `tinytex:::is_tinytex()` is still `FALSE` after you restart R/RStudio, I don't have other ideas (you may try to [restart your system](https://github.com/yihui/tinytex/issues/16) and see if you have better luck), and you will have to install TinyTeX using the method in FAQ 7.

 1. **I'm an R package developer.
 Are the default LaTeX packages included in TinyTeX enough for me to develop an R package?**